Female student typing on iPad with robot on table

 Preparing to teach

-How to use special interests in the classroom
+How to use student interests in the classroom

 Know your student well – communicate with your student and liaise with parents to identify the student’s focused interests.

-After you have identified these special interests, you can:
+After you have identified these areas of focused interest, you can:

 • embed the student’s interests into curriculum tasks as a whole-class plan